 A virus scanner with an activated real-time search should also be installed on all Windows systems.
 After installing a new server, often times a customer forgets to install their antivirus software.
 However, since virus scanners access a system deeply, they might block Veeam services.
 This knowledge base article provides information about the exceptions to be defined.

-The tips provided here can help you considerably enhance protection against ransomware attacks and data loss so that your backups remain secure against infections.
+The tips provided here can help you considerably enhance your backup and recovery strategy for ransomware protection.
+Your backups will remain secure against infections and allow you to avoid any data loss in case of attacks.
 Always ensure that your local and remote Veeam Backup Repositories are being safeguarded.
 In conclusion, validate that your backups are also regularly exported in such a manner that the data is not directly accessible.
 By following these simple steps, you’ll be protecting your environment from the spread of malware such as CryptoLocker.

 Author: Marco Horstmann